 Polyphony is a state in which we hear many different voices, in their full texture, simultaneously.
 (Poly/many + phonos/voices).
 It is a sonic concept with much artistic and social potential; to make difference audible, ‘sound’ disobedience, choreograph dissonance, and explore the harmonies produced when we bring voices together (and apart) in shared space.

-Polyphonic Social 2019 unfolds across two events, occupying the Convent’s historic, recently restored Magdalen Laundry with experimental sound, performance, and installation.
-At the heart of the program is a powerful eight speaker sound system, deployed by artists to articulate the cavernous acoustic space of the building in uncanny, immersive, and unexpected ways.
+Polyphonic Social 2019 unfolds across three events, occupying the Convent’s historic, recently restored Magdalen Laundry with experimental sound, performance, and installation.
+While the program’s heart beats conceptually, its skeleton structure is a powerful multi speaker-stack sound system, which will be deployed by artists to articulate the cavernous space of the industrial building in uncanny, immersive, and unexpected ways.

 Fri, 18.
 Oct 2019

-Friday’s evening concert features legendary Japanese electro-punk auteur Phew making her Australian debut more than 40 years after arriving on the Osaka scene as the singer in avant-noise band Aunt Sally.
-Australian composer, pianist and electronic musician Anthony Pateras and French experimentalist eRikm will collaborate on a set of ‘free concrète music inscribed firmly in the present’.
-Melbourne-based electronic artist Nina Buchanan’s new performance will explore queer, feminist methodologies through the prism of deep listening.
-Salvadoran Australian sound artist Lucrecia Quintanilla and Chilean Australian musician Bryan Phillips will band together to present an experimental audio essay exploring multiple histories of protest and noise.
+Friday’s evening concert features legendary Japanese electro-punk auteur PHEW, whose warped vocal exclamations over pulsating electronics have been described as ‘Yoko Ono meets Suicide’ making her Australian debut more than 40 years after arriving on the Osaka scene as the singer in avant-noise band Aunt Sally.
+Australian composer, pianist and electronic musician ANTHONY PATERAS and French experimentalist ERIKM will collaborate on an analogue/digital set of ‘free concrète music inscribed firmly in the present’.
+And finally, SAGE PBBBT’s extra-normal vocal techniques will conjure chaos magick via a feminist, queer and trans praxis of air, lungs, vocal folds, lips and room.

 Sat, 19.
 Oct 2019